ASXGXR/coding-portfolio/README.md

 ## Special Thanks

-A special shoutout to **Hyperplexed** for the innovative image track functionality that adds a unique twist to the portfolio.
-Check out their tutorial [here](https://youtu.be/PkADl0HubMY) for more insightful content.
+A special shoutout to **Hyperplexed** for the image track functionality.
+Check out their tutorial [here](https://youtu.be/PkADl0HubMY).

 ## Getting Started